NASU Institute of Physics: Nonlinear optics and laser physics

 It was founded by students of A.F.
 Prihot'ko: academician Mykhailo S. Brodyn, laureate of the Lenin Prize and State Prize of the USSR, and Marat S. Soskin, who is a corresponding member of the academy and a laureate of the State Prize of the USSR.
 Modern investigations are conducted by M. S Brodyn, M.S.
 Soskin, S.G.
 Odoulov, L.P.
 Yatsenko, A.O.
 Borshch, M.V.
 Vasnetsov, A.M.
 Negriyko, Ye.O.
 Tikhonov.

 Physical electronics

 It was founded by the corresponding members of the Academy Naum D. Morgulis and Petr G. Borzyak.
 Modern scientific research is led by academician A.G.
 Naumovets, corresponding member of the Academy Yu.G.
 Ptushynskyi, O.G.
 Sarbei, B.A.
 Danilchenko, V.M.
 Poroshin.

 Solid state physics

-It was founded by academicians Alexander Davydov, a laureate of the Lenin Prize, and Solomon Isaakovich Pekar.
+It was founded by academicians O.S.
+Davydov, a laureate of the Lenin Prize, and Solomon Isaakovich Pekar.
 Significant contributions were made by Kirill Borisovich Tolpygo, a correspondent member of the academy, and Emmanuel Rashba, laureate of the Lenin Prize.
 Their traditions are maintained by scientists under leadership of P.M.
 Tomchuk and E.A.
 Pashytskyi.